nullThink/WUPWTW/README.md

 Or, if you don't feel like inviting it to your server, join my testing server here: https://discord.gg/w3CtfWsWx (let me know when the link breaks, we got 30 days from 8/8/23)

 It won't work at the moment since it's not perpetually running.
 Just let me know if you want it to run.
 Or maybe by the time you see this, there's already a server running it.

+# Twitter
+Follow the bot at https://twitter.com/wupwtw
+To allow it to run indefinitely, the code was uploaded to PythonAnywhere.
+This will probably be the method of 24/7 for the Discord bot (and Twilio/Slack bot if that gets made).